 The Stanford Storytelling Project is proud to sponsor several undergraduate courses that explore the craft, history, and power of storytelling.
-For full listings and to register for these courses students should visit Stanford's explorecourses.
+For detailed listings and to register for these courses students should visit Stanford's course catalog: ExploreCourses.

 Do you love listening to or telling great stories?
 Join Dan Klein and Michelle Darby for StoryCraft, an immersive experience about mining, crafting, and sharing personal stories to tell live in front of an audience.
 This course is designed especially for students who enjoyed or would like to participate in events like StoryNight, the fall FACES event held by NSO, or local storytelling events by The Moth, Porchlight Storytelling, or True Story.